Fire safety in houses in multiple occupation

 What is the law concerning fire safety at my HMO?

-Housing Act 2004 - Part 1 - This legislation provides officers from the Housing Enforcement team with a system to risk rate 29 hazards using the Housing Health and Safety Rating System (HHSRS) (for more detailed information on this system, please refer to our Housing Standards Page.)
-One of the 29 hazards is fire safety, giving officers the ability to conduct a full property inspection and suggest measures which will reduce the hazard of Fire to an acceptable level.
+Housing Act 2004 - Part 1 - This legislation provides officers from the Housing Enforcement team with a system to risk rate fire safety hazards using the Housing Health and Safety Rating System (HHSRS) (for more detailed information on this system, please refer to our Housing Standards Page.)
+Officers have the ability to conduct a full property inspection and suggest measures which will reduce the hazard of fire to an acceptable level.
 Enforcement of Part 1 powers can only stem from an inspection carried out under the HHSRS and you will know in advance if we plan to carry out an inspection (in all but emergency situations, we must notify both owner and tenants of inspections).
-In very general terms officers will consider the likelihood of a fire starting and the severity of its effects on health.
-Key control measures are likely to be the form of automatic fire detection and the ability of the building to resist the spread of fire and passage of smoke (often called compartmentation).
+In very general terms officers will consider the likelihood of a fire starting, how it would be detected, how easily it could spread and the severity of its effects on health and safety.
+Key control measures are likely to be in the form of automatic fire detection and the ability of the building to resist the spread of fire and passage of smoke (often called compartmentation).
 What will be considered appropriate as controls will depend very much on the size and layout of the property but also the nature of tenancies granted (properties let to one identifiable group e.g. students, are considered lower risk than individual tenancies with exclusive possession of individual bedrooms).
 Detailed guidance can be found on this in the LACORS Fire Safety Guidance, available in the downloads section (you may find the specific examples from page 36 onwards of particular use).

-The HMO Management Regulations - These regulations place a number of requirements on all HMO landlords to take safety measures in their property.
+The HMO Management Regulations - The Management of Houses in Multiple Occupation (England) Regulations 2006 and The Licensing and Management of Houses in Multiple Occupation (Additional Provisions) (England) Regulations 2007.
+These regulations place a number of requirements on HMO landlords to take safety measures in their property.
 In terms of fire safety, the important duties are to:

 • Keep the means of escape free from obstruction